-Pittsburghers for Public Transit is an organization lead by our members.
+Pittsburghers for Public Transit is a grassroots democratic organization lead by our members.
 Since our start in 2010, PPT members vote annually on a slate of nominees to join the our organizatoin’s highest level of leadership (from 2010-2021 this was called our Coordinating Committee, but in September of 2021 this changed to our Board of Directors when we received our official 501c3 designation).
 The Board of Directors is responsible for hiring and overseeing paid staff, defining organizational and campaign goals, and ensuring the financial viability of the organization.